What is Commodity

 How much is the minimum investment requirement for Commodity Trading?

-Investing an amount up to Rs 5,000 for the trading purpose may be considered as the minimum amount.
-Generally, money is required to pay the margins to the exchanges through the route of your broker.
+For trading purposes, a minimum investment of up to Rs 5,000 may be considered.
+Typically, traders need to pay margins to the exchanges through their brokers.
 A margin is a percentage of the total contract value that has to be deposited with the exchange as a security deposit.
 The margin ranges from 5-10 percent of the value of the commodity contract.

-Although the prices and commodity lots in agricultural commodities vary from exchange to exchange the minimum funds required to begin will be approximately Rs 5,000.
+While the prices and commodity lots in agricultural commodities may vary from exchange to exchange, one would require approximately Rs 5,000 as minimum funds to begin trading.

 Does one always have to give delivery or can settle in cash?